5 Reasons Why USCIS Will Reject Your Case

 Rejection

-A rejection is much different than a denial.
+A rejection is much different than a denial, and it typically results in a USCIS rejection notice explaining the filing error.
 When USCIS rejects a case, they do not review the case to determine whether or not you qualify.
 Basically, when USCIS rejects a case, it means that you filed something incorrectly.
-So rather than reviewing the case to see if you qualify, USCIS basically sends your application back to you and does not cash your filing fee check.
+So rather than reviewing the case to see if you qualify, USCIS sends your application back to you with a USCIS rejection notice and does not cash your filing fee check.
 They do not review your case.
 It’s almost like you never even filed your case.

 So why does USCIS reject cases?
 And what can you do to avoid having this happen to you?